bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - What are the ten most expensive items (per unit price) in the database *and* their suppliers?
 - What is the largest category (by number of products in it)?
-- (*Stretch*) What are the top territory (by number of employees), and how many employees do they have?
+- (*Stretch*) Who's the employee with the most territories, and how many territories do they have?

 ### Part 4 - Questions (and your Answers)